PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: The Proposed Method

 \subsection{PixelVLA Architecture}

-Current VLAs (\cite{black2024pi_0, kim2024openvla, wen2025tinyvla}) are typically pre-trained on large-scale image-instruction-action robotic datasets (\cite{o2024open, wu2024robomind}).
+Current VLAs (\cite{black2024pi_0, kim2024openvla,wang2026allday,wang2026lifelong}) are typically pre-trained on large-scale image-instruction-action robotic datasets (\cite{o2024open, wu2024robomind}).
 Architecturally built upon VLMs, these models process single or multi-view images along with textual instructions.
 However, this foundation inherently restricts their ability to achieve pixel-level understanding or respond to detailed visual prompts, resulting in constraining VLAs for spatial comprehension and object perception.

 To address these architectural constraints, as illustrated in Fig.~\ref{fig: overview}, we present a novel VLA model, namely PixelVLA.
-Specifically, PixelVLA integrates four main parts: (1) a \textbf{vision encoder} and \textbf{MLP projector} for visual embedding extraction, (2) a \textbf{visual prompting encoder} and a \textbf{multiscale pixel-aware encoder} for accommodating visual prompts and pixel-level understanding injection, (3) a \textbf{LLM backbone} and (4) a \textbf{continuous action decoder} for non-discrete robot action prediction.
+Specifically, PixelVLA integrates four main parts: (1) a \textbf{vision encoder} and \textbf{MLP projector} for visual embedding extraction, (2) a \textbf{visual prompt-aware encoder} and a \textbf{multiscale pixel-aware encoder} for accommodating visual prompts and pixel-level understanding injection, (3) a \textbf{LLM backbone} and (4) a \textbf{continuous action decoder} for non-discrete robot action prediction.
 Following OpenVLA (\cite{kim2024openvla}), we preliminarily build our PixelVLA on Prismatic-7B VLM (\cite{karamcheti2024prismatic}), where a Llama 2-7B (\cite{touvron2023llama}) is employed as LLM backbone.
-Additionally, the vision encoder of PixelVLA consists of pre-trained DinoV2 (\cite{oquab2023dinov2}) and SigLIP (\cite{zhai2023sigmoid}) models, and a lightweight 2-layer MLP projector is utilized to map the output features of the vision encoder into the input space of LLM.
-Notably, to accommodate visual prompts, we incorporate a lightweight prompt encoder from SAM (\cite{kirillov2023segment}) as the visual prompting encoder within PixelVLA.
+The vision encoder of PixelVLA consists of pre-trained DinoV2 (\cite{oquab2023dinov2}) and SigLIP (\cite{zhai2023sigmoid}) models, and a lightweight 2-layer MLP projector is utilized to map the output features of the vision encoder into the input space of LLM.